makspll/bevy_mod_scripting/readme.md

 #### Rhai

-Rhai currently does not have any utilities existing for generating documentation, once something comes out we'll include it.
+Rhai currently does not have any utilities existing for generating documentation (for the rust provided API), once something comes out we'll include it.

 ## Examples